Home

 Raymond passed away in Seymour on Feb.
 5, 1934.
 The funeral was held at the family residence, followed by burial in the French family plot in Union Cemetery in Seymour.

-Son Carlos Hayden French (1892-1962) was born on July 25, 1892.
-In his youth, he attended Cheshire Academy, Phillips Andover Academy and Hamilton College.
-Then, during World War I, he enlisted in September 1917 in the 151st Depot Brigade, Camp Devens. he was promoted to sergeant and mess sergeant and then in September 1918 was named regimental supply sergeant for the 73rd Infantry, 12th Division.
+In his youth, Carlos attended Cheshire Academy, Phillips Andover Academy and Hamilton College.
+Then, during World War I, he enlisted in September 1917 in the 151st Depot Brigade, Camp Devens.
+He was promoted to sergeant and mess sergeant and then in September 1918 was named regimental supply sergeant for the 73rd Infantry, 12th Division.
 He was discharged from the Army on Jan.
 17, 1919.
 Summaries of his war record were published in separate reports by Phillips Academy and Hamilton College.

-Said the New York Times, "He was with the Seymour Products Company of Seymour before he became manager of the Fowler and Union Horse Nail Company of Buffalo, N.Y., in 1934.
-He moved to West Hartford when his company was merged with Capewell [Manufacturing Company] in 1936."
+Said the New York Times, "He was with the Seymour Products Company of Seymour before he became manager of the Fowler and Union Horse Nail Company of Buffalo, N.Y., in 1934."
+The family dwelled in Buffalo in 1935.
+Then, they "moved to West Hartford when his company was merged with Capewell [Manufacturing Company] in 1936."
 He then served as vice president with Capewell from 1936 to 1943.

 The day after Christmas 1946, Carlos was named in a legal advertisement printed in the Catskill Examiner-Recorder as an heir-at-law of his late uncle, Cotton Allen Hayden.
 At the time, his address was given as 42 Westwood Road, West Hartford, CT, and he would have been age 54.